 Welcome to Westonci.ca, the Q&A platform where your questions are met with detailed answers from experienced experts.
-Join our platform to get reliable answers to your questions from a knowledgeable community of experts.
+Get accurate and detailed answers to your questions from a dedicated community of experts on our Q&A platform.
 Get quick and reliable solutions to your questions from a community of experienced experts on our platform.

 does the equation -x+4y=-2 represent a direct variation. if so what is the constant variation